port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/bitbucket.md

 2. Click `Get it now`.

-3. Select the workspace/org and click on Grant access
+3. Select the workspace and click on `Grant access`

 4. Once the installation has finished, you will be redirected to Port.